glotzerlab/signac/doc/tutorial/data.rst

 .. tip::

-    Consider creating a linked view for large data sets on an in-memory file system.
+    Consider creating a linked view for large data sets on an in-memory file system for best performance.

 This completes the basic tutorial.
 The next section shows how to complete the workflow and make it more flexible.